Skip to main content

 Celebrate excellence in inclusive education with CAST’s UDL Awards

 The prestigious Universal Design for Learning Awards are a tribute to the pioneers of innovation, the champions of inclusivity, and the visionaries advancing the principles of UDL worldwide.
 This is a community-driven celebration—all nominations come from educators around the world, and our Awards Committee then completes the review and award selection process.
 We invite you to honor the individuals, organizations, and projects that spark inspiration and push the boundaries of inclusive education.
-Recognize outstanding leaders in the field by submitting your nominations for the UDL Awards today.
+Recognize outstanding leaders in the field by submitting your nominations for the UDL Awards.

 Award categories reflecting innovation and impact